Swollen Hands: 9 Possible Causes (& How to Treat)

 Swollen hands can also occur from eating too much salt.
 Sodium causes the body to retain water, leading to fluid buildup and swelling.

-What to do: To reduce fluid retention, the doctor may prescribe diuretics such as furosemide, hydrochlorothiazide, or spironolactone, depending on the clinical situation.
+How to treat: To reduce fluid retention, the doctor may prescribe diuretics such as furosemide, hydrochlorothiazide, or spironolactone, depending on the clinical situation.

 Simple lifestyle changes can also help, such as reducing salt intake, performing lymphatic drainage massage, exercising regularly, and drinking herbal teas with mild diuretic properties.